OscarJHernandez/OscarJHernandez.github.io/_posts/2018-08-08-EDS3_summerschool_project.md

 [person\_test.txt,cat\_test.txt,dog\_test.txt,car\_test.txt] into a
 data frame where each row contains the [image\_ID] followed by values indicating whether the image contains a person, dog, cat or car (True = 1, False = -1).
-In addition we process the data and ensure that all of the objects in the dataframe are mutually exclusive.
+In addition, we process the data and ensure that all of the objects in the data frame are mutually exclusive.
 Therefore each image will belong to only one category.
-I performed this step to attempt to make the training process easier for the classifier, since it would be trained to produce results for only one unique class label for each image during the training process.
-The first few entries of this dataframe are given below,
+I performed this step to attempt to make the training process easier for the classifier since it would be trained to produce results for only one unique class label for each image during the training process.
+The first few entries of this data frame are given below,

 {% highlight python linenos %}
        img_ID  is_person  is_dog  is_cat  is_car